Chancellor's files hacked

-The chancellor’s accountants Auerbach Hope called in the police toe information relating to Gordon Brown’s personal accounts, writes Jonah Bloom. investigate the leaking of a series of letters addressed to the chancellor, his assistant Ed Balls and whip Lord Haskel.
+The chancellor?s accountants Auerbach Hope called in the police to investigate the leaking of a series of letters addressed to the chancellor, his assistant Ed Balls and whip Lord Haskel.
 The firm has also begun an internal investigation.

-‘We don’t think a staff member is responsible; we think the information has been accessed by a low-level computer hacker.
-Presumably, it’s an attempt to embarrass Mr Brown,’ he added.
+?We?re looking closely at what happened,? said partner Irvin Fishman. ?We don?t think a staff member is responsible; we think the information has been accessed by a low-level computer hacker.
+Presumably, it?s an attempt to embarrass Mr Brown,? he added.